Go to the Students section

 A3.3.4 It is the student's responsibility to ensure that all assessment deadlines are met or that approval for an extension has been granted in advance of the original deadline.
 Any assessment submitted after the deadline, or the approved extended deadline, will be deemed late and awarded zero marks.
-See A3.5 Mitigating Circumstances for details.
+See A3.5 Exceptional Circumstances for details.

 A3.3.5 Students must ensure they understand what constitutes academic misconduct (see A3.13 Cheating), and ensure they do not commit such offences in preparing for assessments.
 If a student is found to have cheated or attempted to gain an unfair advantage, the appropriate Disciplinary Officer or a Misconduct Committee, as the case may be, have authority to deem the student to have failed part or all of the assessments, or to require some other penalty.

 A3.3.6 Any student who attends an examination or other part of an assessment process on behalf of or pretending to be another student, or who allows another person to attend any part of an assessment process on their behalf or pretending to be them, is committing, or colluding in, impersonation and may be subject to disciplinary action in accordance with the University's Disciplinary Procedure.

 These Regulations are enforced strictly to ensure that every student is able to perform to the best of their ability during an examination.
 Students arriving late, causing a disturbance or leaving early may disrupt the work of other students and

 so these regulations will be enforced without exception.